 Posted on 12th December 2016

-To speak to the Glossop Town Safer Neighbourhood Team call 101, or send them a message here
+To find out more or to speak to your local Safer Neighbourhood team call Karen Green on 101, or send her a message here

 You can also visit Leanne’s ’20 is Plenty in Dove Holes’ Facebook page to share your views or to get involved with the campaign.